Polad, MS, Pro Rata Instructor of Natural Sciences, was named a Top 3

 In April, Mark Soderstrom, PhD, Assistant Professor of History, gave a presentation on the ongoing situation in Ukraine and Russia.
 The presentation was entitled, "Borderland: Making Sense of Ukraine" and was open to the public.Mark Zelman, PhD, Associate Professor of Biology, was elected as the next secretary of the Illinois State Academy of Sciences.
 The organization's mission is the promotion of scientific research, the diffusion of scientific knowledge, and the unification of scientific interests in Illinois.
 In his new role, Dr. Zelman will help lead the 107-year-old Springfield-based academy in promoting scientific research, facilitating the communication of scientific knowledge and advocating for the interests of scientists and science students in Illinois.

 Brian Vander Schee, PhD, Associate Professor of Marketing, was recently acknowledged by the Marketing Management Association as winner of the Hormel Foods Master Teacher Award.
-The award recognizes excellence in teaching and was presented to Dr. Vander Schee in March.
+The award recognizes excellence and innovation in teaching and was presented to Dr. Vander Schee in March.
+This honor is his fifth national teaching award for marketing—the only educator in the country to reach this milestone.

 Carrie Milne-Zelman, PhD, Associate Professor of Biology, in collaboration with researchers from Iowa State University and University of Alabama Birmingham, has been awarded a grant by the National Science Foundation titled: "Climate Change and Environmental Sex Determination in a Geographically-Widespread Species."
 The award provides for two undergraduate students to accompany her in researching the reproductive ecology of painted turtles in New Mexico for the next three summers.